Cookie preferences

 d.
 Link(s) to English translation:

-An English translation of the Commercial Law is accessible via this link (the version is outdated).
+An English translation of the Commercial Law is accessible via this link.

 Q5.
 Is there a standstill obligation linked to the requirements imposed for the pre-contractual phase?